ESCAPE-WP2/rucio-analysis/README.md

 The procedure for creating a new tests is as follows:

 1. Take a copy of the `TestStubHelloWorld` class stub in `src/tasks/stubs.py` and rename both the file and class name.
 2. Amend the entrypoint `run()` function as desired.
 Functionality for communicating with Rucio either by the CLI or API is provided via the wrapper and helper functions in `rucio/wrappers.py` and `rucio/helpers.py` respectively.
+Alternatively, you can use the client functions directly.
 Example usage can be found in the `StubRucioAPI` class stub in `src/tasks/stubs.py`.
 3. Create a new task definition file e.g. `etc/tasks/test.yml` copying the format of the `test-hello-world-stub` definition in `etc/tasks/stubs.yml`.
 A task has the following mandatory fields:
    - `module_name` (starting from and including the `tasks.` prefix) and `class_name`, set accordingly to match the modules/classes redefined in step 1,
    - `args` and `kwargs` keys corresponding to the parameters injected into the task's entry point `run()`,